 You then submit your application (completely free), and that’s it.
 You are ordained!
 I did it myself and received my ordination certificate electronically in a few seconds.
 Other popular online resources for ordination certificates include:

-Now here’s the kicker: while the ordination certificate was free, the City Clerk’s office also requires you to produce two letters:
+Now here’s the kicker: while the ordination certificate from your chosen ‘church’ is free, the City Clerk’s office also requires you to produce two letters:

-- You must attach a letter from your local congregation that verifies that you are the pastor or associate pastor of the congregation and that your congregation consents to your registration with the Office of the City Clerk (Sample Letter A); and
+- You must attach a letter from your local congregation that verifies that you are the pastor or associate pastor of the congregation and that your congregation consents to your registration with the Office of the City Clerk; and

 - You must attach one of the following documents: